-When the parameter is ?realm=value it specifies the AM realm into which the agent logs the users.
-For example, ? realm=marketplace.
+The AM realm into which the agent logs the users.
+For example, ?realm=marketplace.

 When redirecting to AM's XUI, use an ampersand (&) instead of a question mark (?).
-For example, https:// am.example.com:8443/openam/XUI/#login/&realm=marketplace.
+For example, https://am.example.com:8443/openam/XUI/#login/&realm=marketplace.

-A realm parameter is not required in the login URL when any of the following conditions are true:
+You do not need to specify the realm in the login URL if any of the following conditions is true: